ansible-collections/ibm_zos_cics/docs/source/modules.rst

 .. _CMCI REST API:
    https://www.ibm.com/docs/en/cics-ts/latest?topic=cmci-how-it-works-rest-api

-The region provisioning modules make use of two defaults groups that allow a user to specify the location of a CICS installation and a high level qualifier for all region data sets to be created under.
+The region provisioning modules use two defaults groups that allow a user to specify the location of a CICS installation and a high level qualifier for all region data sets to be created under.
 The example below shows how to use these default groups within the *cics_global_catalog* module.